 Aside from early music, John has had roles as Nanki-Poo in Gilbert & Sullivan’s The Mikado, The Patient in the premiere of Ten Yeen Chong’s The Abyss, and others spanning the common practice to contemporary eras.

 In addition to his work as a soloist, John is regularly engaged as a chorister (both tenor and alto) by ensembles including Opus 8, Skylark Vocal Ensemble, and the Compline Choir of Saint John’s Episcopal.
-He is a past staff alto at the Cathedral Church of the Advent (Episcopal) in Birmingham AL under Dr. Frederick Teardo, and he is a founding (and current) member of Highland Consort, an early music chamber choir.
+He is a past staff alto at the Cathedral Church of the Advent (Episcopal), and he is a founding (and current) member of Highland Consort, an early music chamber choir under the direction of Dr. Frederick Teardo.

 Not to be limited to the classical realm, John was also featured on NBC’s The Sing-Off in 2010 as a tenor and music arranger in Street Corner Symphony, a professional, 6-man contemporary a cappella group.
 Street Corner Symphony was voted runner-up on the show by millions of American viewers, and John toured the United States, Canada, and Europe with them before stepping down in 2013 to return to school.
 During his time with the group he was humbled to perform with many popular singers including Alison Kraus, Neil Diamond, and Ben Folds.